ildomm/cc_sq_disbursement/README.md

 ### 2. Order processor for disbursements
 - The processor is responsible for processing the orders and calculate the disbursements.
 - The processor has two execution modes:
-    - Without parameters: process all the orders from the database when `created_at` = today.
+    - Without parameters: process all the orders from the database when `created_at` = yesterday.
     - With date range parameters: process all the orders from the database when `created_at` is between the given dates.

 ### Database schema